Published: May 06, 2022 • Updated: September 14, 2023 • 2 min read

 Great programmers can be great because they are fast.

 What is fast?
-Ben Orenstein once said that the goal of text editing should be zero friction between thought and code on the screen.
+Ben Orenstein once said that the ideal of text editing should be zero friction between thought and code on the screen.
+You think it, and it’s correctly on the screen.
 That’s the fast I’m referring to.

 My mental model for fast programming is expert guitar playing1.
-It’s understood that great guitar players can drop a record-worthy guitar solo the first time hearing a song.
+It’s understood that great guitar players can drop a record-quality guitar solo the first or second time hearing a song.
 But how?
 Were they born with extraordinary ability and creativity?

 Read their bios, and the answer is always no. They loved to play, sure.
+They had some base talent, typically.
 But they also invested an absurd amount of time into that skill set.
 They listened to songs and learned to play them perfectly.
 As in, sitting by a radio or with a finger on a record or pause button— painstaking work.
 Through this process, they became musically prolific and technically proficient.
 Only when they approached that level of mastery where they could play anything did their unique artistry appear.
 They got fast first.

 Thanks to Justin Sandercoe for helping me realize this mental model.↩

 What are your thoughts on this?
 Let me know!

 Join 100+ engineers who subscribe for advice, commentary, and technical deep-dives into the world of software.